saffroncoin/csfrd/README.md

 The test suite is invoked with `py.test` in the root directory of the repository.
 Bitcoind testnet and mainnet must run on the default ports and use the same rpcuser and rpcpassword.
-Do not include the following values ​​in counterpartyd.conf: bitcoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.
+Do not include the following values ​​in csfrd.conf: bitcoind-rpc-connect, bitcoind-rpc-port, rpc-host, rpc-port and testnet.

 # Usage
-The command‐line syntax of counterpartyd is generally that of `./counterpartyd.py {OPTIONS} ACTION {ACTION-OPTIONS}`.
+The command‐line syntax of csfrd is generally that of `./csfrd.py {OPTIONS} ACTION {ACTION-OPTIONS}`.
 There is a one action per message type, which action produces and broadcasts such a message; the message parameters are specified following the name of the message type.
-There are also actions which do not correspond to message types, but rather exist to provide information about the state of the Counterparty network, e.g. current balances or open orders.
+There are also actions which do not correspond to message types, but rather exist to provide information about the state of the cSFR network, e.g. current balances or open orders.

-For a summary of the command‐line arguments and options, see `./counterpartyd.py --help`.
+For a summary of the command‐line arguments and options, see `./csfrd.py --help`.

 # Versioning
 * Major version changes require a full rebuild of the database.